-- The Importance of Putter Shaft Length: While there are standard lengths of both male and female putters, if you have a less traditional putting stroke, you may require a different putter shaft length
+- The Importance of Putter Shaft Length: While there are standard lengths for both male and female putters, if you have a non-traditional putting stroke, you may require a different putter length.

 - Lines or No Lines: There are many options with and without markings.

 This is the first tip for a big reason!
 The average golfer rarely takes the time to do this step in finding their perfect putter.
-A mismatch between the stroke and the weight and design of your putter can lead to frustration and, more alarmingly, poor putting.
-The important things here are the face of the putter and the path of the putting stroke.
-Being able to have someone video your putting stroke on your cutomized indoor mat from "down the line" (down the target line of the golf ball towards the hole) and "face-on" (having the videographer kneel at grip height, about three feet in front of you, facing you) is needed for this step.
-Look at the videos of a few balls hit in slow motion, if possible, and ask yourself these questions and make a few considerations:
+Using a stroke that’s not compatible with the weight and design of your putter can lead to frustration, inconsistency on the green, and missed shots.
+The important pieces to factor in here are the face of the putter and the path of the putting stroke.
+An easy way to view this subjectively is having someone you know take videos of your putting stroke on your customized indoor mat from "down the line" (down the target line of the golf ball towards the hole) and "face-on" (having the videographer kneel at grip height, about three feet in front of you, facing you).
+Review the videos of a few balls hit in slow motion, if possible, and ask yourself these questions:

 - Does it look like the putter starts outside the line and then swipes back across the inside during impact?

 - Paying attention to what the putter face is doing through the stroke, does it flare open and then close back down?
 Does it flare open and stay open?

 - Can you tell if you are striking the ball on the toe, in the center, or on the heel of the putter face?
 It is something to consider if this is consistent in one area or the other.
 You want your natural stroke to produce a roll that is end-over-end (not wobbly or side-to-side).

 - Different combinations of the putter face and path can produce a quality putt!
 This is not a one-size fits all scenario.